ianmcburnie/a11y-first-workshop/README.md

 1. Add attribute `accesskey="n"` to the notifications button
 1. Use [accesskey](https://www.w3schools.com/tags/att_global_accesskey.asp) to activate shortcut (e.g. CTRL+ALT+N for Safari)
 1. VoiceOver will announce availability of access key

+#### DISCUSSION!

-1. But how do keyboard users know about this accesskey?
-Nooo, no the `title` attribute.
+But how do sighted keyboard users know about this access key?
+Nooo, not with the `title` attribute (it's not keyboard accessible, remember).
 We need a tooltip.

 ### Infotip

-todo

-### Fake Menu

 todo